A healthy living blog from Marshfield Clinic Health System

 “Migraines can be easier to treat for people who have these symptoms because they can take medication right away and possibly prevent a headache,” Smith said.

-• Conservative treatments – These include lifestyle changes, including smoking cessation, limiting alcohol/caffeine, regular exercise and maintaining good sleep.
+• Conservative treatments – These include lifestyle changes, like smoking cessation, limiting alcohol/caffeine, regular exercise and maintaining good sleep.
 These might work solely at times for people with mild headaches, but are combined with other measures for more moderate to severe headaches.

 11 Comments